CyvantaCloud/Entra-Id-Iam-Lab/README.md

 **Entitlement Management over manual provisioning:** Manual group membership management does not scale and does not audit.
 Entitlement Management packages resources into governed, requestable bundles with approval workflows and automatic expiration, replacing a process that relies on humans remembering to clean up with one that enforces cleanup automatically.

 **Agent ID for AI workloads:** As organizations deploy autonomous AI agents, those agents need identity governance the same way human users do.
-Microsoft Entra Agent ID (generally available 2026) extends Zero Trust principles to non-human workloads — allowing organizations to define what an agent can access, who is accountable for it, and what happens when its behavior becomes anomalous.
+Microsoft Entra Agent ID extends Zero Trust principles to non-human workloads — allowing organizations to define what an agent can access, who is accountable for it, and what happens when its behavior becomes anomalous.
 Governing AI agents is not a future concern; it is a current one for any organization running Copilot, custom agents, or automated workflows.

 ---

 ## 1. Executive Summary

-This project details the design, implementation, and management of an enterprise-grade Identity and Access Management (IAM) sandbox built within Microsoft Entra ID.
+This project details the design, implementation, and management of an enterprise-aligned Identity and Access Management (IAM) sandbox built within Microsoft Entra ID.
 Built using Zero Trust-aligned identity controls, this lab simulates the entire employee Joiner-Mover-Leaver (JML) lifecycle.

 The core objective of this project was to engineer automated access controls, enforce high-security authentication perimeters, proactively remediate privilege creep during role transitions, and implement forensic auditing and disaster recovery fail-safes.
 The architecture demonstrates practical enforcement of the Principle of Least Privilege (PoLP) and robust identity governance.

+## Reader Guide

+This portfolio is organized as a progressive IAM build.
+Lab 1 establishes the identity foundation — users, groups, lifecycle management, and monitoring.
+Lab 2 secures privileged access using Just-in-Time activation.
+Lab 3A governs access requests through self-service entitlement management.
+Lab 3B extends identity federation across platforms using SAML 2.0.
+Lab 4 adds continuous access certification and risk-based authentication controls.
+Lab 5 explores non-human workload identity governance using Microsoft Entra Agent ID.

+Each lab builds on the infrastructure of the previous one — same tenant, same users, growing in complexity.

 ## 2. Environment Architecture